 Syntax

-There are two different configuration types:
+There are two different configuration file types in Terrabuild:

 WORKSPACE